Create an Index

 -

 Component library.
 Expand a component group and drag a selected component onto the canvas to add it to your pipeline.
+You can also use the search bar to find components.

 -